 Liz spent 10 years working in PR and marketing for a small firm in Washington DC.
 She brings her knowledge on branding, marketing, social media, and engagement to her consulting work for small farms and food-based businesses.

-As an activist, writer, spokesperson, and the mother of five healthy children, Liz has spent well over a decade working on the politics of food access in support of small farmers and those who wish to obtain food directly from them.
-Her work on several key cases and her proactive approach to policy and activism have helped shape national and state level food and farming policies.
+As an activist, writer, spokesperson, and the mother of five healthy children, Liz has spent close to two decades working on the politics of food access in support of small farmers and those who wish to obtain food directly from them.
+Her work on several key court cases and her proactive approach to policy and activism have helped shape national and state level food and farming policies.
 She finds it vitally important that we stay engaged politically to preserve our food freedom.

 In 2007 Liz founded Grassfed On The Hill, a local buying club for GMO-free and fresh farm foods, serving the greater Washington DC metro area.
 Her work pioneering buying clubs in the region created a niche for consumers seeking direct farm fresh foods and gave Liz a unique perspective into the habits and needs of consumers as well as the challenges facing local producers.